The medical field offers some of today’s most rewarding, flexible, and dynamic careers.

 As a physician, you will provide real contributions to others and to society.
 You will study the endlessly fascinating human body and can choose whether to work for yourself or in partnership with others.
 You will pursue a specialty of interest and might even develop new treatments and cures for deadly diseases.
 In short, you will create the career of your dreams.

 Yes, you’ll attend an allopathic or osteopathic medical program which typically takes four years to complete after undergrad.
-For students interested in the Elmhurst College affiliation with A.T.
+For students interested in the Elmhurst University affiliation with A.T.
 Still University or Lake Erie College of Medicine, please visit our academic affiliations page.

 Most medical schools encourage students to pursue undergraduate majors in areas of personal interest and talent, while achieving balance and variety in their academic work.
 A well-balanced liberal arts education is recommended.
 Students with certain majors do not receive admission preference.